PATRIC3/p3_docs/docroot/user_guides/services/sars_cov_2_assembly_annotation_service.md

 ## Output Results
 ![SARS-CoV-2 Output Files](../images/sars-cov-2_service_output_files.png)

-The Comprehensive Genome Analysis Service generates several files that are deposited in the Private Workspace in the designated Output Folder.
+The SARS-CoV-2 Genome Assembly and Annotation Service generates several files that are deposited in the Private Workspace in the designated Output Folder.
 These include

+# NOTE: THE SECTIONS BELOW NEEDS TO BE UPDATED

  * **FullGenomeReport.html** - A web-browser-viewable report that summarizes the results of the service including
    * Summary information - genome name, quality,